beratzorlu/dandy_flaneur_ecommerce/README.md

 As anoher method, you can click below button to create your own workspace using this repository if you are using Gitpod.e

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/beratzorlu/python-quiz)

+### ElephantSQL Database Setup

+This project utilizes [ElephantSQL](https://www.elephantsql.com) for the PostgreSQL Database.

+To set up your own Postgres Database, follow these steps:

+1. Sign up with your GitHub account on the ElephantSQL website.
+2. Click on **Create New Instance** to create a new database.
+3. Provide a name for your database (you can use the name of your project, e.g., retro-reboot).
+4. Choose the **Tiny Turtle (Free)** plan.
+5. You can leave the **Tags** field blank.
+6. Select the **Region** and **Data Center** closest to your location.
+7. Once the database is created, click on its name to view the database URL and Password.

+With these steps, you'll have your own PostgreSQL database set up and ready to use for your project.

 ### Heroku Deployment